burtscher/ECL-Suite/README.md

 >Yiqian Liu, Avery VanAusdal, and Martin Burtscher.
 Performance Impact of Removing Data Races from GPU Graph Analytics Programs.
 Proceedings of the IEEE International Symposium on Workload Characterization.
 September 2024.

+As a side note, you may also be interested in the related suites [Indigo](https://cs.txstate.edu/~burtscher/research/IndigoSuite/), [Indigo2](https://cs.txstate.edu/~burtscher/research/Indigo2Suite/), and [Indigo3](https://github.com/burtscher/Indigo3Suite/).

 This repository includes the codes, inputs, and scripts to run the experiments performed in the paper.
 The repository is laid out as follows.

 * All the baseline codes are in the `src/baseline` directory